jgrss/geowombat/doc/source/tutorial-open.rst

 GeoWombat's file opening is meant to mimic Xarray and Rasterio.
 That is, rasters are typically opened with a context manager using the function :func:`geowombat.open`.
-GeoWombat uses :func:`xarray.open_rasterio <https://docs.xarray.dev/en/v2022.10.0/generated/xarray.open_rasterio.html>`_ to load data into an :class:`xarray.DataArray <https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html>`_.
+GeoWombat uses :func:`xarray.open_rasterio <https://docs.xarray.dev/en/v2022.10.0/generated/xarray.open_rasterio.html>`_ to load data into an `xarray.DataArray <https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html>`_.
 In GeoWombat, the data are always chunked, meaning the data are always loaded as Dask arrays.
 As with :func:`xarray.open_rasterio <https://docs.xarray.dev/en/v2022.10.0/generated/xarray.open_rasterio.html>`_, the opened DataArrays always have at least 1 band.